 3.3.1.2.3.3.
 An identification of the tyre to rim fitment configuration when it differs from the standard configuration.

 3.3.1.2.3.3.1.
 In the case of LT and C type tyres, the words "Load Range" or "LR" followed by the letter designating the tyre load range "B, C, D, or E".
+This marking is at the discretion of the Contracting Parties implementing the GTR.16.

 3.3.2.
 Each tyre shall be labelled on the other side (from that directed in paragraph 3.2.1.4. above) with the same tyre identification number except for the date code and, at the discretion of the manufacturer, any optional code on the other sidewall.